 Anina Lund | PhD Student | anina.lund@mssm.edu

 Anina graduated from the University of California Berkeley in 2020 majoring in Cognitive Science and minoring in Music.
 In undergrad, she worked in Dr. Andrew Dillin’s lab performing research on the genetic and molecular mechanism that regulate aging and aging-related disease.
-Anina is currently a fourth year Neuroscience PhD student co-mentored by Dr. Noam Beckmann, Dr. Alex Charney and Dr. Eric Nestler studying the integration of gene expression and imaging from human patients enrolled in the Living Brain Project.
+Anina is currently a fifth year Neuroscience PhD student co-mentored by Dr. Noam Beckmann, Dr. Alex Charney and Dr. Eric Nestler studying the integration of gene expression and imaging from human patients enrolled in the Living Brain Project.
 Outside of lab, Anina is always up for coffee and going on adventures.

 Jolie Hoang | PhD Student | jolie.hoang@icahn.mssm.edu